Overview of CRA Penalties and Interest for Income Tax and GST/HST

-The Canada Revenue Agency (CRA) has many requirements which all taxpayers (individuals and companies) must abide by.
-There are deadlines and due dates for filing income tax and GST/HST returns.
-There are due dates for payments to the CRA, both for balances owing and for instalments.
-There is the requirement that all returns must report accurate and complete information.
-Failure to comply with any of these requirements will almost certainly result in penalties and interest assessed, often inflating a tax balance owing to a shockingly increased amount.
+If you do not file and pay your taxes when they were due, you will be charged interest and penalties by the Canada Revenue Agency (CRA).
+The CRA has many requirements which all taxpayers (both individuals and companies) must abide by.
+One of the most important requirements is that there are deadlines and due dates for filing income tax and GST/HST returns.
+There are also due dates for making payments to the CRA, both for balances owing and for tax instalments.
+In addition, there is the requirement that all returns contain accurate and complete information.
+Failure to comply with any of these requirements will almost certainly result in penalties and interest assessed, often inflating a tax balance owing a great deal.

-Repeated failure to report income penalty: If you fail to report an amount on your return (whether intentionally or in error), and you also failed to report an amount in any of the previous three years’ returns, you may have to pay a federal and provincial/territorial repeated failure to report income penalty.
+- You are required to report your income to the CRA accurately.
+If you fail to report an amount on your return (whether intentionally or in error), and you also failed to report an amount in any of the previous three years’ returns, you may have to pay a federal and provincial/territorial repeated failure to report income penalty.
 The federal and provincial/territorial penalties are each 10% of the amount that you failed to report on your current return.

 - $100; and

 - 50% of the understated tax and/or the overstated credits related to the false statement or omission.

 - Different rates may apply depending on what was misreported.
 For example, separate provisions of the Income Tax Act apply if the agency believes you misreported income from a foreign source.

 For GST/HST returns, the CRA charges interest on: